Forms & Templates

 Concentration Elevation Proposal

-To elevate an existing concentration of a major to a standalone degree, navigate to Curriculog, click on the PROGRAM: [catalog year] Concentration Elevation Proposal Form (Chancellor's Office), then click on the checkmark to begin the proposal.
+To elevate an existing concentration of a major to a standalone degree, navigate to Modern Campus Curriculum, click on the PROGRAM: [catalog year] Concentration Elevation Proposal Form (Chancellor's Office), then click on the checkmark to begin the proposal.

 - All concentration elevations must be reviewed and approved by the CSU Chancellor's Office, therefore the Elevating Options and Concentrations to Full Degree Major Programs policy should be carefully followed.